MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 The other way is to go to your resource group view (search for Resource Group in the Azure search bar, and in the list of results, open your resource group).
 If you created a separate resource group for Aquila, delete the resource group.
 Otherwise, in the resource group, search for your instance and select *Delete*.

-Once the instance is deleted, you will also have to delete the 2 databases created in SQL MI.
-In the resource view, select the 2 databases (depending on what name you gave to your SQL MI instance) and select *Delete*.
-With the 2 databases deleted, you can recreate your Aquila Instance.
+Once the instance is deleted, you will also have to delete the two databases created in SQL MI.
+In the resource view, select the two databases (depending on what name you gave to your SQL MI instance) and select *Delete*.
+With the two databases deleted, you can recreate your Aquila Instance.

 ### If an Arc instance to connect to private cloud with some resources is there, will Aquila scale to those resources in the future?